Bernard E. Wilmoth House

-Bernard E. Wilmoth House is a historic home located at Belington, Barbour County, West Virginia, United States.
+Bernard E. Wilmoth House is a historic home in Belington, Barbour County, West Virginia, United States.
 It was built in 1911–13, and is a 2 1/2-story Queen Anne-style house.
 It is built of speckled tan-colored bricks.
 It features a variety of window styles and a large verandah on one and one half sides of the house.

 It was listed on the National Register of Historic Places in 1984.